Jhajha–Dibrugarh Weekly Express

-The Jhajha–Dibrugarh Weekly Express was an Express train belonging to Northeast Frontier Railway zone that ran between and in India, covering the states of Jharkhand, Bihar, West Bengal, Nagaland and Assam via Asansol, Rampurhat, Malda Town, New Jalpaiguri, Guwahati.
-It operated with the 15941/15942 train numbers on a weekly basis.
-Before cancellation, it ran from Jhajha on Fridays and from Dibrugarh on Thursdays.
+The Jhajha–Dibrugarh Weekly Express is an express train belonging to Northeast Frontier Railway zone that runs between and in India, covering the states of Jharkhand, Bihar, West Bengal, Nagaland and Assam via Asansol, Rampurhat, Malda Town, New Jalpaiguri, Guwahati.
+It operates with 15941/15942 train numbers on a weekly basis.

 Service

 The 15941/Jhajha–Dibrugarh Weekly Express had an average speed of 45 km/h and covered 1691 km in 37h 50m.
 The 15942/Dibrugarh–Jhajha Weekly Express had an average speed of 47 km/h and covered 1691 km in 36h 20m.
+The service was permanently cancelled effective December 24, 2021.

 Route and halts

 The important halts of the train are: